 Each season the Club has a few special events as outlined below.
 Further details will be published throughout the year.

-- King of the Hills – KOTH is a prestigious annual event that the Club runs for Sydney wide Under 8s & Under 9s teams.
+King of the Hills – KOTH is a prestigious annual event that the Club runs for Sydney wide Under 8s & Under 9s teams.
 It is a competitive tournament that all of our u8s & u9s are able to try out for.
 The KOTH coaches will select the best players from each age group who try out, to represent our Club.
 The players are required to do additional training in the lead up to the day.
 And all of their parents are required to volunteer their time to help out on the day as well.
 The u8s competition is held in the morning and the u9s in the afternoon.
-The date for KOTH in 2019 will be Sunday 7 July.
+The date for KOTH in 2022 has not yet been confirmed.

-- Under 12’s Tour – In the July school holidays each year our Under 12’s go on a tour.
+Under 12’s Tour – In the July school holidays each year our Under 12’s go on a tour.
 It is a great bonding experience for the boys and they have the chance to play a couple of games against some local teams.
 The team participates in a number of other activities whilst on tour.
 This trip is made possible by the team doing several team based fundraising activities throughout the season.

-In the case of wet weather your manager/coach will contact you with the details regarding whether training/games are still going ahead.
+In the case of wet weather your Manager/ Coach will contact you with the details regarding whether training/games are still going ahead.

 Games maybe transferred to another location where possible as other councils may have their grounds open.
-Please do not assume that games are cancelled just because the ground is closed, wait for your manager/coach to contact you.
+Please do not assume that games are cancelled just because the ground is closed, wait for your Manager/ Coach to contact you.